Ksheerja05/Udacity-Nanodegree-Capstone-project-Sparkify/README.md

 <a id='files'></a>
 ## File Description
-There is one jupyter notebook available here to showcase my work.
+There is one jupyter notebook and a html file available here to showcase my work.
 Markdown cells were used throughout.

 <a id='blog'></a>
 ## Medium Blog Post